 Anamnesis and clinical examination of pleural effusions

-As always, anamnesis is the first step in the diagnostic process for pleural effusion.
-Especially the different possible etiologies have to be considered (tumor in medical history? risk factors for lung embolism? etc.).
+As always, anamnesis is the 1st step in the diagnostic process for pleural effusion.
+The different possible etiologies have to be considered (tumor in medical history, risk factors for lung embolism, etc.).

-Also, bronchophony can be absent over the pleural effusion since the vibration is being reflected at the line between lung tissue and pleural effusion (two matters of different density) and is, thus, not conducted to the hand of the examiner.
-In the case of an effusion > 300 ml, chest examination will also be notable for dullness to percussion.
+Also, bronchophony can be absent over the pleural effusion since the vibration is being reflected at the line between lung tissue and pleural effusion (2 matters of different density) and is, thus, not conducted to the hand of the examiner.
+In the case of an effusion > 300 mL, chest examination will also be notable for dullness to percussion.
 The upper border of this dullness follows a laterally ascending curve (Ellis-Damoiseau line).
-Palpation of larger effusions is notable for a reduced fremitus over the affected side due to the same reasons why bronchophony is absent.
+Palpation of larger effusions is notable for a reduced fremitus over the affected side due to the same reasons that bronchophony is absent.